rust-stuco/homeworks/week4/multilab_ref/README.md

 _We recommend that you use one of the collection types provided in the_ _[`std::collections`] module to help you build these new types._

-This homework is a bit more straightforward than the previous homeworks, so we will be providing less detail than before on implementation details.
-Instead, you should read the documentation and implement the data structure and methods so that they follow the documentation.
+We would like you think a bit more about your own code than previous homeworks, so we will be providing less detail than before on implementation details.

-**You will receive full points as long as you pass all of the test cases.**
+Instead, you should read the documentation and implement the data structure and methods so that they follow the documentation and pass all the test cases.